 Unlike the previous attempt at a mini-drill at Bonanza King, this drill went great; it reached its full depth, even though the rock cracked as Curiosity drilled it.
 On sol 758, they imaged and lasered some cool-looking little rosettes named Mammoth and Morrison on the otherwise flat plates of the outcrop before brushing and APXSing again in order to prepare to drill.
 And on sol 759, they drilled again, at a target named Confidence Hills.
 Just one week between their arrival at the outcrop and the full drill.
 If they can achieve this kind of speed on a regular basis, the extended mission is going to see a lot more rock samples than the prime mission did!
 Here is a nice three-image sequence of the drilling work.

-NASA / JPL / MSSS / Chris Simundson
+NASA / JPL / MSSS / Rhea Simundson

 Drilling at Confidence Hills, Curiosity sols 755-759